sourabhagrawal23/dsc/README.md

 devexpo.html page:

 There is a blank section with comment as "Timeline - Start Design & Development Services".
-What you have to do is, create a timeline (like in link provided https://codepen.io/savalazic/pen/QKwERN/ or https://codepen.io/ArnaudBalland/pen/rLeQgd/ ) with following information:
+What you have to do is, create a timeline (like in link provided https://codepen.io/NilsWe/pen/FemfK/ ) with following information:

 ____________________________________________
 Agenda